A Typed Lambda-Calculus for Establishing Trust in Probabilistic Programs: Reduction strategy and examples

-We begin by defining a labelling of the redexes and variables occurring in a term.
-This will be used to track the evolution of a redex even if its body slightly changes due to other redexes being reduced.
-We label all redexes in the term $t$ by applying a label to the outermost symbol $\lam$, $\pi_j$, $\{$, $\test$, or $\trust $ of the redex.
-We do this in such a way that, even if the body of the redex is modified by a reduction of another redex, we still keep the same label on the modified version of the old redex.
+In order to prove the theorem, we begin by defining a procedure for associating redexes occurring in different terms $t_\text{CBN}'$ and $t_\text{Logic}'$ obtained by reducing the same term $t$ by the CBN, respectively, logical reduction strategy.
+The association is done by a procedure for labelling redexes and variables occurring in $t_\text{CBN}'$ and $t_\text{Logic}'$.
+This labelling will be used to track the evolution of a redex even if its body slightly changes due to other redexes being reduced.
+Intuitively, we label all redexes in the term $t$ by applying a label to the outermost symbol $\lam$, $\pi_j$, $\{$, $\test$, or $\trust $ of the redex.
 Only if a redex is reduced or erased by a reduction, the label disappears from the term.
 For instance, if $r$ is a redex, $x$ does not occur in $t$, and we execute the following reduction: $(\lam x. t)r \red_1 t$, then the label of $r$ and the label of the redex $(\lam x. t)r$ itself will disappear from the term.
 If a redex is copied by the reduction of another redex, we will have more redexes in the obtained term with the same label.
 For instance, if $r$ is a redex and we execute the following reduction: $(\lam x. \lan x,xt\ran)r \red_1 \lan r,rt\ran$, then both copies of $r$ in the obtained term $\lan r,rt\ran$ will have the same label, which is the same label that $r$ had in the term $(\lam x. \lan x,xt\ran)r$.
-Finally, if a new redex is generated by a reduction -- as in $(\lam x. xt)(\lam y. s) \red_1 (\lam y. s)t$ -- we label it by a new label as defined below.
-We proceed similarly with variable occurrences.
-Thus we can track variable occurrences during reductions and, if a variable is duplicated by a reduction, we will obtain several occurrences of the same variable with the same label.
+Finally, if new redexes are generated by a reduction -- as in $(\lam x. xt)(\lam y. s) \red_1 (\lam y. s)t$ -- we label them by new labels in such a way that we do not distinguish between redexes that can be considered as duplicates of the same redex occurrence.
+In order to do this we also need to proceed similarly with variable occurrences in order to track their duplications.